ff6347/gestalten-in-code/README.md

 >This biography is the first one to consider fully the writer's gestalt.
 >The clusters of behavioral gestalten... the probability factors... the subtypes of crimes... the constellations of criminal subtypes... — Jay Kirk, "Watching the Detectives", Harpers Magazine, Vol. 307, Iss.
 1839; pg.
 61, Aug, 2003
 [source](https://en.m.wiktionary.org/wiki/gestalt)

+## Introduction

+What does it means to design with code?
+Is it a way of thinking?
+Is it a tool?
+Is it just the flavour of the month?
+(Spoiler: It is not IMHO).
+In this repository I try to sum up my various experiments on "gestalten in code".

+## Disclaimer

+I don't know where this will take me but there might be 🐉 and 🐛.

 ## TOC